How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 I also suspect a touch of prudery on the behalf of the software developers which meant it was difficult to translate the German Kohlmeise (Great Tit), with the software refusing to spell the second word correctly.

-I used version 11 of Dragon Naturally Speaking to translate a German book into English (all about renewable energy – fascinating and very timely).
+I discovered Dragon Naturally Speaking just before translating my first German book into English (all about renewable energy – fascinating and very timely).

-At around 70,000 words / 250 pages, that’s was a lot of typing.
-My speech to text software dramatically reduced the demands on my right hand and I don’t think I could have done it otherwise.
+At around 70,000 words / 250 pages, that would have been a lot of typing.
+My speech to text software really helped my right hand, and I don’t think I could have done it otherwise.

 Going over translated passages and